MiYanni/adl/adl/language/notes.md

 - how to map response codes (200, 201, etc) to responses (and default)
 - do not output models that represent responses
   - responses have a schema, and they are not a schema themselves
+- difference between `&` and `...`
+- how to explicitly define glocal parameters

+Issues:
 - every parameter is defined as global?!?!!?
 - integers become `number` (meaning, integers becomes a decimal instead of integer)
+- not emitting models unless they are referenced (intended?)